creeping-vampires/neura-vaults-contracts/README.md

                          └─────────────────┘      └─────────────────┘
 ```

-- **Users** interact with the YieldAllocatorVault to deposit assets and receive shares, or to withdraw assets by redeeming shares.
+- **Users** interact with the Neura-Vault to deposit assets and receive shares, or to withdraw assets by redeeming shares.
-- **YieldAllocatorVault** manages user deposits, withdrawals, and share accounting.
+- **Neura-Vault** manages user deposits, withdrawals, and share accounting.
 - **AIAgent** acts as an executor to interact with lending pools for depositing assets, withdrawing assets, and reinvesting yield.
 - **WhitelistRegistry** maintains the list of approved lending pools that the protocol can interact with.
 - **Lending Pools** are external protocols where assets are deposited to generate yield.